 “In Watch Your Tongue, award-winning author Mark Abley explores the phrases, idioms, and clichés of our everyday language.
 With wit and subtle wisdom, he unravels the mysteries of these expressions, illuminating the history, tradition and stories behind everything we say.
 Pulling examples from Shakespeare’s plays to sports team names, ancient Rome to Twitter, Abley shares samples and anecdotes of the eccentric ways that we play with, parse, and pattern language.

 “Why do so many companies use fruit for their brand names?
 What do politicians mean when they say they’re going to “drain the swamp”?
 Why does English use chickens to signify cowardice?
 Abley dives into the history and psychology behind these examples and countless others, unpacking their significance (and sheer absurdity) to show how our language developed, where it is headed, and what we can learn about ourselves from it.

 “Whimsically illustrated, easily browsable, and full of catchy sidebars, Watch Your Tongue celebrates how we amuse ourselves with words and what our sayings reveal about the way we see the world.”

 “Steal your thunder,” “blonde bombshell,” “Bronx cheer” and five other idioms from Watch Your Tongue were featured in the New York Post that ran on Oct.
 13, 2018.
 The Globe and Mail devoted a full page to the book on Nov.
 3, 2018.
-It was also featured on KCRW (the NPR affiliate in Los Angeles) and on fifteen CBC Radio stations across the country.
+Mark was interviewed about it on KCRW (the NPR affiliate in Los Angeles) and on fifteen CBC Radio stations across the country.
 On the blog 2peasandadog.com, the book was described as “the perfect gift for the English or History teacher in your life.”